 • Remove the parmesan heel and discard then add half the cauliflower florets to the saucepan and blend the soup until velvety smooth.
 I use a stick blender in the saucepan but use any blender you have

 • Return to the heat and stir through 250ml low fat or 2% milk and the remainder of the roasted cauliflower

 • Stir through the finely chopped Italian parsley and add salt and pepper to taste

-Serve with crusty nutty low GI bread and a little sprinkling of finely grated sharp mature cheddar or parmesan cheese shavings
+Serve with crusty country bread and a few paper thin parmesan cheese shavings

-I also like to stir a dollop of Greek Yoghurt through mine before serving
+I also like to stir a dollop of thick Double Fat Greek Yoghurt through mine before serving

 Despite the magnificent summery day in the Western Cape some parts of the country are starting to shiver and I have a few friends complaining of the symptoms of wintery chills, aching all over, sore throat, fever and the sniffles.
 Obviously time to haul out the old saucepan and make some delicious chicken soup.
 Do try a steaming bowl of this delicious comforting and warming soup, good for the body, good for the soul……it is packed with immune boosting ingredients and really does help to make you feel better.

 According to university studies home made chicken soup reduces congestion and inflammation by limiting the movement of white blood cells that produce infection-related mucus.
 I do hope this will help you all over the upcoming winter months – it also works for those awful summer flu bouts too!